All About Ocarinas

 So keep your eyes -- and ears -- open when judging sound samples.

-You'll want to access whatever reviews you can.
-Youtube offers video reviews with tunes and sound samples.
-Just search for the ocarina by name that you want to learn about.
 David Erick Ramos' Youtube channel has many objective product reviews, as well as free lessons and tutorials on how to play.
 You'll also find both sound samples and reviews at The Ocarina Network and Amazon.
+Check out my own reviews here.

 To ask questions before you buy, post queries at The Ocarina Network's website, their Facebook group, and at Reddit's Ocarina Community.